-- (1) If a representative of the Department, including the Director, employee of the Department or authorised officer, directly or indirectly demands or accepts a fee, perquisite, bribe, gratuity, recompense or reward, whether pecuniary or otherwise, from a person on account of anything done or to be done (or omitted or to be omitted) by the representative in any way relating to his office or employment, or if a representative attempts to make a collusive agreement to neglect his duty or to conceal or connive at any act whereby a provision of the Act or any other enactment may be evaded or violated, that representative commits a summary offence and is liable to a fine of \$5,000 and six months' imprisonment. - (2) A person who offers or provides to a representative of the Department, including the Director, employee of the Department or authorised officer, any fee, perquisite, bribe, gratuity, recompense or reward, whether pecuniary or otherwise, on account of anything done or to be done, omitted or to be omitted, by the representative in any way relating to his office or employment, or attempts to make a collusive agreement for the representative to neglect his duty or to conceal or connive at any act whereby a provision of this Act or any other enactment may be evaded or violated, commits a summary offence and is liable to a fine of \$5,000 and six months' imprisonment.
+- 90. (1) If a representative of the Department, including the Director, employee of the Department or authorised officer, directly or indirectly demands or accepts a fee, perquisite, bribe, gratuity, recompense or reward, whether pecuniary or otherwise, from a person on account of anything done or to be done (or omitted or to be omitted) by the representative in any way relating to his office or employment, or if a representative attempts to make a collusive agreement to neglect his duty or to conceal or connive at any act whereby a provision of the Act or any other enactment may be evaded or violated, that representative commits a summary offence and is liable to a fine of \$5,000 and six months' imprisonment. - (2) A person who offers or provides to a representative of the Department, including the Director, employee of the Department or authorised officer, any fee, perquisite, bribe, gratuity, recompense or reward, whether pecuniary or otherwise, on account of anything done or to be done, omitted or to be omitted, by the representative in any way relating to his office or employment, or attempts to make a collusive agreement for the representative to neglect his duty or to conceal or connive at any act whereby a provision of this Act or any other enactment may be evaded or violated, commits a summary offence and is liable to a fine of \$5,000 and six months' imprisonment.

-91. Acts done in good faith
+Acts done in good faith

-A person who is authorised by or under this Act to carry out a function or exercise a power or perform a duty shall not be held personally liable in a court for or in respect of an act, or matter done or omitted to be done in good faith in the exercise or discharge of that function, power or duty.
+91. A person who is authorised by or under this Act to carry out a function or exercise a power or perform a duty shall not be held personally liable in a court for or in respect of an act or matter done or omitted to be done in good faith in the exercise or discharge of that function, power or duty.

-92. Reservation of civil remedies
+Reservation of civil remedies

-Nothing in this Act takes away or interferes with the right of the Crown or any other person to sue for and recover, at common law or otherwise, compensation for or in respect of damage or injury caused by an offence or breach of an environmental requirement under this Act.
+92. Nothing in this Act takes away or interferes with the right of the Crown or any other person to sue for and recover, at common law or otherwise, compensation for or in respect of damage or injury caused by an offence or breach of an environmental requirement under this Act.

-93. Repeals, savings and amendments
+Savings and transitional provisions

-- (1) The following Acts are repealed- - (a) the Forestry, Wildlife, National Parks and Protected Areas Act (Cap.12.03); and - (b) the Endangered Animals and Plants Act (Cap.
-12.01). - (2) In so far as anything done under the Forestry, Wildlife, National Parks and Protected Areas Act (Cap.12.03) and the Endangered Animals and Plants Act (Cap.
-12.01), could have been done under this Act, it is not invalidated by the repeal but has effect as if done under this Act. - (3) Where an enactment or document refers expressly or by implication to the Forestry, Wildlife, National Parks and Protected Areas Act (Cap.12.03) or the Endangered Animals and Plants Act (Cap.
-12.01), the reference shall be construed, except where the context otherwise requires, as a reference to the corresponding provision of this Act.

-- (4) Every proceeding in respect of breaches of the Forestry, Wildlife, National Parks and Protected Areas Act (Cap.12.03) or the Endangered Animals and Plants Act (Cap.
-12.01) or offences committed against either Act may be continued and completed- - (a) if the proceeding has been partly or wholly heard, as if those Acts were still in force; and - (b) in all other cases, as if the proceeding had been commenced under this Act. - (5) The Acts mentioned in the first column of Schedule 5 are amended to the extent set out in the third column.
+- 93. (1) In so far as anything done under an Act repealed and replaced by this Act could have been done under this Act, it is not invalidated but has effect as if done under this Act. - (2) Where an enactment or document refers expressly or by implication to an Act repealed and replaced by this Act, the reference shall be construed, except where the context otherwise requires, as a reference to the corresponding provision of this Act. - (3) Every proceeding in respect of a breach of an Act repealed and replaced by this Act or an offence committed against such an Act may be continued and completed- - (a) if the proceeding has been partly or wholly heard, as if those Acts were still in force; and - (b) in all other cases, as if the proceeding had been commenced under this Act.

-94. Application of Customs (Control and Management) Act

-Section 31 is an assigned matter within the meaning of section 2 of the Customs (Control and Management) Act Cap.
-17.05).

-95. Act binds the Crown
+Act binds the Crown

-This Act binds the Crown.
+94. This Act binds the Crown.